akononovicius/illussion-of-persistence-nba-2018/README.md

 # Illusion of persistence in NBA 1995-2018 regular season data

-In this repository we provide the code and the data behind the forthcoming paper "Illusion of persistence in NBA 1995-2018 regular season data" (by A. Kononovicius).
+In this repository we provide the code and the data behind the paper "Illusion of persistence in NBA 1995-2018 regular season data" [1].
-The link to the paper will be soon.

 The order in which files should be run in order to reproduce (or obtain similar)
 results: